 What do you call friends who love math?

-16. Entertain Your Friends by Using as Many "Pi" Words as Possible Today.
+16. Entertain Your Friends by Using as Many "pi" Words as Possible Today.

-Examples include: pi-lot, pi-zzazz, pi-ous, pi-rate, pi-neapple, pi-lates, etc. Be sure to emphasize the "pi" syllable and keep it up, even it you receive eye rolls.
+Examples include: pi-lot, pi-zzazz, pi-ous, pi-rate, pi-neapple, pi-lates, etc. Be sure to emphasize the "pi" syllable and keep it up, even if you receive eye rolls.
 It's one day a year, folks.
 Your friends can tolerate the math madness for 24 hours.

 17. Wear Math-Themed Apparel

 After all, you're in cool company.
-Think Albert Einstein, Bill Gates, Steven Hawking, Sergey Brin (Google's co-founder), Marie Curie and many more.
+Think Albert Einstein, Bill Gates, Steven Hawking, Sergey Brin (Google's co-founder), Marie Curie, and many more.
 All were math majors in college.

 18. Create Your Own Pi Art, or Admire That of Others

 Take a camera and explore the world around you.
 Where can you find the symbol pi?
-How can you express yourself creatively, artistically in representing the Greek letter or the digits of pi?
+How can you express yourself creatively and artistically in representing the Greek letter or the digits of pi?
 (Examples of what others have achieved are shown below.)
 Or, if you prefer, admire the art of Salvador Dali, a famous artist who used the principles of pi and phi in his art.

 19. Offer People Pi Trivia and Einstein Quotes Attached to Round Candy